-Marine mammals likely to occur in the Project area are presented in Section 0 of this Plan.
-Standard conditions applicable to all Projects are presented in Sections 3 of this Plan; while Project-specific activities will be reflected in Section 4 and beyond as applicable.
-The Project-specific sections consider the range of activities and potential impacts; the biological and ecological information about species likely to occur within the Revolution Wind Project area; and permit conditions under which the work is being performed.
+Marine mammals1 likely to occur in the Project area are presented in Section 2 of this Plan.
+Standard conditions applicable to all Projects are presented in Sections 3 of this Plan; while Project-specific activities will be reflected in Sections 4 - 10 as applicable.
+The Project-specific sections consider the range of activities and potential impacts; the biological and ecological information about species likely to occur within the Sunrise Wind Project area; and permit conditions under which the work is being performed.

-The protocols described in the Plan are designed to minimize impacts on marine mammals resulting from Project activities and document the occurrence of marine mammals in proximity to the Project area.
+The protocols described in the Plan are designed to avoid and minimize impacts on marine mammals resulting from Project activities and document the occurrence and any potential responses of marine mammals in proximity to the Project Area.
 Guidance for this plan comes from various resources of agreed-upon mitigation measures and monitoring protocols (Baker et al. 2013) as well as previous survey plans, ongoing agency reviews and coordination, and regulatory standard requirements where applicable.

-The described monitoring and mitigation methods in each section of the Plan focus on marine mammals potentially exposed to underwater sound levels that would constitute "take" under the Marine Mammal Protection Act (MMPA).
-Subsequent sections of the Plan provide Project-specific details regarding the protocols that will be implemented during:
+The described monitoring, mitigation and reporting methods in each section of the Plan focus on marine mammals potentially exposed to underwater sound and pressure levels that would constitute "take" under the Marine Mammal Protection Act (MMPA) and other measures intended to avoid take, such as those related to vessel strike avoidance.
+Sections 4-10 of the Plan provide Project-specific details regarding the protocols that will be implemented during:

-- o High resolution geophysical (HRG) surveys
+- Vessel operations

-- UXO removal
+- O High resolution geophysical (HRG) surveys

-- o Construction, and
+- UXO removal Construction, and

 - Operations and Maintenance